 With dozens of designated trails ranging from easy day hikes all the way to multi-day backpacking treks, the Sierra National Forest is a go-to destination for world-class hiking.

 Hite’s Cove is a pet-friendly trail (dogs must be on leashes) with views of the Merced River and the beautiful canyon it has carved.
-Note: Hite’s Cove is closed during times of high fire danger.
 (Photo by: Kim Lawson)

 Hite Cove is a highlight-reel hike.
 Start at Savages Trading Post, on State Highway 140, just past the Ferguson Bridge.
 You can park along the roadside and look for the hiking trail signs.
 A popular destination in spring, this trail follows the steep Merced River canyon while passing by nearly 50 varieties of wildflowers.
 The first two miles display the greatest abundance, and the hike can be extended out-and-back to visit the abandoned Hite Mine with a gem of a vista.
 Historically significant to both native peoples and European-Americans, the Hite Cove area was used seasonally by the Ahwahneechee people in winter and spring to avoid the harsh high-elevation snow, before returning to Yosemite Valley in summer.
 The trail closes during periods of “High Fire Danger” and doesn’t provide much cover, so bring a hat and plenty of water.
 Camping is allowed at Hite Cove, but campfire permits are required.